rkumar/ribhu/README.md

     $visited.concat %w{Abbrev GC ARGF}

-Pressing Alt-c and type in any class or method or portion.
+Pressing Alt-c ('ask-class') and type in any class or method or portion.
 If `ri` does not return data or returns choices, a popup will allows selection of choices.
+If you have used the Alt-c already, pressing Alt-h inside the ask-class popup will show history of previous searches.

+In the right window, pressing Alt-m will allow selection of methods from a popup.
+Space and ENTER select, use j/k/gg/G for navigation, or 'f' following by a char to go to the first or next method starting with that char. e.g. pressing 'fm' jumps to 'match' for String.

 Search through the current window using "/".
 You may use "Alt-h" to access history (previous searches).